-This Interim Financial Information for the six months ended June 30, 2022 has been prepared in accordance with Accounting Standard IAS 34 Interim Financial Reporting.
+The Interim Financial Information has been prepared in accordance with International Accounting Standard ("IAS") 34 "Interim Financial Reporting", issued by the International Accounting Standards Board ("IASB").

-The Interim Financial Information does not include all the notes of the type normally included in the annual financial statements.
-Accordingly, it should be read in conjunction with the annual consolidated financial statements of the Group for the year ended December 31, 2021, which have been prepared in accordance with International Financial Reporting Standards, as set out in the 2021 annual report of the Group dated March 25, 2022 (the "2021 Financial Statements").
+The Interim Financial Information does not include all the notes of the type normally included in annual financial statements.
+The Interim Financial Information should be read in conjunction with the annual audited financial statements of the Group for the year ended December 31, 2021 which have been prepared in accordance with International Financial Reporting Standards ("IFRSs") by the Group as set out in the 2021 annual report of the Company dated March 29, 2022 (the "2021 Financial Statements") and any public announcements made by the Group during the interim reporting period.